 Credit life insurance pays a policyholder’s debts when the policyholder dies.
 Unlike term or universal life insurance, it doesn’t pay out to the policyholder’s chosen beneficiaries.
 Instead, the policyholder’s creditors receive the value of a credit life insurance policy.
 If you’re wondering how this works, you’ve come to the right place.
+And if you feel like you want more advice tailored to your specific needs, head over to SmartAsset’s SmartAdvisor matching tool to get paired with an expert professional to guide you through your life insurance matters.

 Get life insurance quotes now.